lino-framework/book/docs/specs/vat.rst

 VAT classes
 ===========

-A **VAT class** is the type of a trade object to be differentiated in the VAT declaration.
-For example in Estonia the VAT office wants to know, in one field of your declaration, how much money you spend for buying "vehicles" and in another field how much you spent for "real estate" objects.
-In Belgium both vehicles and real estate objects are considered together as "investments".

-A **VAT class** is assigned to each item of an invoice.
+A :term:`VAT class` is assigned to each item of an invoice.
 The VAT class can influence the available VAT rates.
 You can sell or purchase a same product to different partners using different VAT regimes.